The Relationship Ladder

 Do whatever you want with whoever you want.
 I won't ask what you're up to, and I won't answer questions on what I'm up to.
 Discretion is the better part of valour.

 Has to be some sort of friendship here.
 Unless you're just banging for the sake of it.
 But is that really satisfying?
 You're the judge of that.

 Integrity.
 A big one.
-If you tell me you're coming, and I make the time to be with you, you better make it.
+If you tell me you're coming over, and I make the time to be with you, you better make it.
 That applies to regular friends too.

 Honest and open communication is paramount.
 If feelings start to develop, that requires a "what are we?" type discussion.

 No other expectations.
 Pretty straightforward.
 It could go either way at this point.

 Crap behaviour.
 Ghosting, flaking, dishonesty, usual things you should never tolerate from anyone anyway.

 If feelings develop that are not reciprocated, the time has come to make like a tree and leave.
 A lot of men can't remove their sexual agenda and have healthy platonic female friendships.
 If you're one of those guys, demote to Stranger.

 3-6 months at #NotDating required before considering promotion.

 The only reason to promote is that you're evaluating this person as a potential long term partner.
 The road signs show you're on the same path, values line up, everything SEEMS good.
 But remember, DO NOT GO STRAIGHT TO GIRLFRIEND/PARTNER.
 Exclusivity is required first.
 You need more time to figure out who this person is.